JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 * **Global Relations:** Where the entire leading part follows a unified mathematical model, such as the **Linear Recurrence Relation** ($A_n = B \cdot A_{n-1} + C$) defined as the **Julian Class**.
 * **Local Relations:** Where specific digits or subsets of digits follow their own independent patterns, such as the periodic $\{1, 6\}$ **hundreds-digit pattern** observed in the powers of $5$.

+### Classification: The Julian Class
+Within the family of Recurstable Numbers, those that follow a unified mathematical model are categorized as the **Julian Class**.

 ---

 ## 8.Julian’s Second Law of Recurstable Numbers